jarnura/fp-rs/README.md

-# fp-rs: Functional Programming Constructs in Rust
+# monadify: Functional Programming Constructs in Rust

-`fp-rs` is a Rust library that provides implementations of common functional programming constructs, with a primary focus on monads and related concepts like Functors, Applicatives, and Profunctors.
+`monadify` is a Rust library that provides implementations of common functional programming constructs, with a primary focus on monads and related concepts like Functors, Applicatives, and Profunctors.
 The goal is to offer a practical exploration of these patterns in idiomatic Rust, serving as both a learning resource and a potentially reusable library component.

 ## Core Concepts Implemented